 An important element that favors the diffusion of media technology is the provision of content.
 To help radio sales in the 1920s, radio manufacturers such as RCA started to acquire radio stations and sponsor various entertainment shows.
-This led eventually to the development of “soap operas” as the advertising potential of the new media was recognized by consumer products manufacturers in the 1930s.
-A similar process took place with the television in the 1950s and 1960s.
+This eventually led to the development of “soap operas” as consumer products manufacturers recognized the advertising potential of the new media in the 1930s.
+A similar process took place with television in the 1950s and 1960s.
 Even with the digital revolution, the issue of providing content in order to sell devices remains fundamental.
 For instance, Apple started its digital store (iTunes) to support the sales of its iPod devices, which substantially expanded with the introduction of smartphones and tablet computers.
-This availability of content is starting to have an impact on the ownership of televisions, which has started to decline.
+This content availability is starting to impact the ownership of televisions, which has started to decline.
 People are now able to use mobile devices to view live or streamed media elements.